- A palaeontologist is a scientist who studies fossils.

 - A selection of small objects that could be used to make “fossils” (for example, leaves, shells, dinosaur figures)

 - A selection of excavation tools (for example, spoons, toothpicks, paintbrushes, toothbrushes, lollipop sticks)

 - Safety goggles

 - Washing-up liquid (optional)

-This activity supports the children’s understanding of fossil formation and palaeontology, by getting the children to create and excavate model fossils.
+This activity supports the students’ understanding of fossil formation and palaeontology, by getting the students to create and excavate model fossils.

 Safety note: This activity includes plaster of Paris.
 Gloves and safety goggles must be worn at all times.
 If contact occurs, wash the skin immediately with warm water.

-Before the activity, you can prepare the plaster of Paris by mixing 2 parts powder with 1 part water.
-Transfer very small quantities of the plaster of Paris into individual pots for the children to use.
+Activity preparation: Before the activity, you can prepare the plaster of Paris by mixing 2 parts powder with 1 part water.
+Transfer very small quantities of the plaster of Paris into individual pots for the students to use.
 Plaster of Paris will set in around 20–30 minutes.

 - Tell the class that they are going to create their own fossils and then excavate them as a palaeontologist would.

-- Direct the children’s attention to the Fossil images, and discuss what they know about dinosaurs, fossils and the process of fossilisation.
+- Direct the students’ attention to the Fossil images, and discuss what they know about dinosaurs, fossils and the process of fossilisation.
 You can ask the following discussion questions:

 - How do we know what dinosaurs looked like?